mbodiai/embdata/README.md

 The `HandControl` class represents an action for a 7D space, including the pose of a robot hand and its grasp state.

+### Key Features
+- Representation of robot hand pose and grasp state
+- Integration with other motion control classes
+- Support for complex nested structures

+### Usage Example
 ```python
 from embdata.geometry import Pose
 from embdata.motion.control import HandControl